Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 First Things First: Getting There:

 Flying into Syracuse is fairly easy.
-It is a decent sized airport but beware that some of the airfares can be artificially high.
-The airport has an ongoing much needed renovation and should be completed by Fall 2013.
-It will be much brighter, cleaner and offer better concessions.
-It will also allow both terminals to connect directly without having to exit through security.
+It is a mid sized airport but beware that some of the airfares can be artificially high.
+The airport has an ongoing much needed renovation and was completed Fall 2013.
+It will be much brighter, cleaner and offer better concessions in 2014.
 Jet Blue generally has the lowest airfares and have helped a lot to lower airfares into Syracuse.
-However, airlines like Delta, American, US Airways, and United often will meet or beat flight rates into Syracuse from Jet Blue cities.
+Airlines like Delta, American, US Airways, and United often will meet or beat flight rates into Syracuse from Jet Blue cities.
 If you are not flying out of a Jet Blue city you might discover very high air fares.
-The airport currently is lacking other discount air carriers to offer better fares.
+The airport currently is lacking other discount air carriers with the exception of Allegiant Air.
+Currently only Allegiant flies to/from Tampa/St. Pete.
 If you are flexible flying in/out of nearby airports (both origin and destination) you can save 100's of dollars.
 If you are going to rent a car you might want to check into flying in/out of Albany, Buffalo and Rochester (all are within 2 hours of Syracuse) for lower airfares.
 Southwest serves Albany, Buffalo and Rochester.NOTE: Airfare differences between various Upstate NY cities can vary by 100's of dollars.

 The Syracuse airport is about 5 miles north of the downtown/university areas, many local motels will pick you up in their courtesy shuttles if you want to avoid renting a car.
 The great thing about Syracuse is 500,000 people live in the city and suburbs but you are never more than 10-15 minutes from anything.